alexgalayda/cAAE/README.md

 ### Project Status:
 The original project has a number of problems:
-* `wd = "./Data/CamCAN_unbiased/CamCAN/T2w"`: CamCAN - это закрытый датасет
+* `wd = "./Data/CamCAN_unbiased/CamCAN/T2w"`: CamCAN - this is a private dataset
-* model.py - не рабочий код
+* model.py - non-working code

 I have already done:
 * [tensorflow](https://www.tensorflow.org/) => [pytorch](https://pytorch.org/)